sungnga/react-ecommerce/react-frontend/README.md

       );
     };
     ```
-  - Lastly, in the render section of Card component, pass showAddToCartButton to the showAddToCart() method as an argument: `{showAddToCart(showAddToCartButton)}`
+  - Lastly, in the render section of Card component, call the showAddToCart() method and pass it the showAddToCartButton as an argument.
+This will show the 'Add to cart' button if it is true
+    - `{showAddToCart(showAddToCartButton)}`

 **5. Implement product quantity update in cart**
-- Enable users to increment or decrement the product quantity in Cart page
+- Enable users to update the product quantity in Cart page
 - In Cart.js file:
   - Pass cartUpdate as props to Card component.
 Set its value to **true** by default
     - `<Card key={i} product={product} showAddToCartButton={false} cartUpdate={true} />`